Should I send a document to the AAT by email or online?

-This allows for faster processing and larger file sizes than emails.
+The best way to send documents to the AAT is online.
+Our online systems allow for faster processing and larger file sizes than emails.

 We will tell you the email address to use when we write to you.
-Our email addresses are:
+Our main email addresses are:

 Centrelink and child support decisions